totaloncue/guides/express/passport.md

         return done(null, false)
         ```

-        1. If an exception occurred while verifying the credentials, invoke donw with an error
+        1. If an exception occurred while verifying the credentials, invoke done with an error

         ```javascript
         return done(err)